Line 3 (Kharkiv Metro): Technical specifications

 Just like with the Kyiv Metro, government planning agencies allowed for a maximum of five carriage trains that would fit on the 100 m station platforms without any modification to the station structure.
 Specifically, 12 five-carriage trains are assigned to serve the Oleksiivska line, served by the Depot-1 "Moskovske" from the Kholodnohirsko-Zavodska line.
-Oleksiivkska line connects to Kholodnohirsko-Zavodska line with a service link between Metrobudivnykiv and Prospect Haharina stations.
+The Oleksiivkska line connects to the Kholodnohirsko-Zavodska line with a service link between the Metrobudivnykiv and Levada stations.
 A new depot will be constructed specifically for the Oleksiivska line, located immediately north of the Peremoha station.

-Currently, trains model 81-717/714 and 81-718/719 are operating Oleksiivska line.
+Currently, trains of the 81-717/714 and 81-718/719 models are operating on the Oleksiivska line.

 Future extension

 Since the 2010 opening of the Oleksiivska station, the Oleksiivska line became the second longest line segment of the system.
-To follow the Peremoha station, the planned depot (Depot-3) "Oleksiivske" is set to be completed in 2018.
+To follow the Peremoha station, the planned depot (Depot-3) "Oleksiivske" was set to be completed in 2018.

 A perspective extension towards the Kharkiv International Airport to the south would add the Derzhavinska, Odeska, Motel Druzhba, and Aeroport stations.
-However, only two of the stations, Derzhavinska and Odeska, respectively, were outlined in the "Oblast Program of Construction and the Expansion of the Kharkiv Metropoliten, 2007-2012."
-Construction work on the two planned stations began late 2015; they were originally planned to be completed in 2019, but will not open until sometime in the 2020s owing to construction delays.
+However, only two of the stations, Derzhavinska and Odeska, respectively, were outlined in the "Oblast Program of Construction and the Expansion of the Kharkiv Metropoliten, 2007–2012."
+Construction work on the two planned stations began in late 2015; they were originally planned to be completed in 2019, but will not open until sometime in the 2020s owing to construction delays.
 This part of the line will be 3.47 km long at a building cost of 2.66 billion hryvnia.